Sleepwalking and children

 Is sleepwalking normal for children?

 If you can, gently steer someone who is sleepwalking safely back to bed.
-Try to make the home safer, such as by adding gates to stairways, to prevent injury.
+Try to make the home safer by adding gates to stairways and other safety measures to prevent injury.

 Trying to stick to a bedtime routine may help reduce the problem.